PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 ### There's more

 How would we parse an entire data set at once?
-Can stream a payload to a POST endpoint?
+Can we stream a payload to a POST endpoint?
 How would we go about making a multipart POST upload in Node?

 #### Buffering a GET Request

-Sometimes it may be necessary to receive response data in it's entirety before it can parsed.
+Sometimes it may be necessary to receive response data in it's entirety before it can be parsed.

 Let's create a folder called `buffering-a-request` with a fresh `index.js` file.